-Moreover, a second level of control has been implemented by RISK ORM and the Group's internal audit (Inspection Générale) performs an annual, independent ex post review of the compensation process to ensure that it complies with the principles and procedures stipulated in the Group's compensation policy.
-The Board's required for approval, provided that at least half of the shareholders are represented, otherwise, a threequarters majority is required.
-Employees identified as MRT for the previous year are not allowed to take part in the vote.
+Moreover, a second level of control has been implemented by RISK ORM17 and the Group's internal audit (Inspection Générale) performs an annual, independent ex post review of the compensation process to ensure that it complies with the principles and procedures stipulated in the Group's compensation policy.
+The Board's Remuneration Committee is systematically provided with a summary of this report.